CeedricCom/Earth/README.md

 ### Rendering Dynmap

+Our server uses the plugin <a href="https://github.com/webbukkit/dynmap">dynmap</a> to display the live map.
 To render the dynmap run the following command on your minecraft console
 ```
 dynmap fullrender
 ```